 - 1 egg

-- 1 c. buttermilk (add 1 Tb. vinegar to 1 c. milk unless you have access to true buttermilk- what they sell in the stores as buttermilk is full of additives)
+- 1 c. buttermilk (add 1 Tb. vinegar to a 1 c. measure and then add milk to equal 1 c. unless you have access to true buttermilk- what they sell in the stores as buttermilk is full of additives!)

 - Preheat oven to 425 degrees.